 U.S. and Iran hold new talks as Trump raises pressure for nuclear deal

-The third round of indirect negotiations were taking place Thursday in Geneva as President Donald Trump threatens Tehran with possible military action.
+The third round of indirect negotiations took place Thursday in Geneva as President Donald Trump threatens Tehran with possible military action.

 Get more newsUs Iran Nuclear Talks Trump Military Buildup Attack Missiles Rcna260764 - World News | NBC News Cloneon

-The United States and Iran were meeting in Geneva on Thursday for high-stakes nuclear talks as President Donald Trump pressures Tehran with the threat of military action.
+The United States and Iran met in Geneva on Thursday for high-stakes nuclear talks as President Donald Trump pressures Tehran with the threat of military action.

 The talks — a third round of indirect negotiations — come after Trump made his clearest case yet for a possible attack as he oversees a sweeping military buildup in the region.